timhwang21/gitbook/cli/shell/recipes.md

 ```

 {% hint style="info" %}
-[I've founf this useful enough to add as a git alias](https://github.com/timhwang21/dotfiles/blob/master/settings/.gitconfig#L34).
-The above implementation diffs against the branch point insttead of `origin/master` which results in a cleaner diff.
+[I've found this useful enough to add as a git alias](https://github.com/timhwang21/dotfiles/blob/master/settings/.gitconfig#L34).
+The above implementation diffs against the branch point instead of `origin/master` which results in a cleaner diff.
 {% endhint %}

 ### Explanation